 Having erupted over 49 times in the past 400 years, the Mayon volcano is the most active of the active volcanoes in the Philippines.
 On February 1, 1814, the most destructive eruption of Mayon occurred.
 The eruption bombards the nearby towns with volcanic rocks, killing 2,200 locals.

 1. Mount Kilimanjaro

-Located in north-eastern Tanzania, near the border with Kenya, the Mount Kilimanjaro is currently an inactive stratovolcano.
+Located in north-eastern Tanzania, near the border with Kenya, Mount Kilimanjaro is currently an inactive stratovolcano.
 The world’s highest free-standing mountain, Kilimanjaro is Africa’s highest peak at 5,892 meters (19,331 feet) above sea level.
-Because of its relatively easy ascent and being the highest free-standing mountain of the world, Kilimanjaro has become a major destination for mountaineers and trekkers from around the world.
+Because of its relatively easy ascent, Kilimanjaro has become a major destination for mountaineers and trekkers from around the world.

 Although it is positioned close to the equator, Mount Kilimanjaro is famous as Africa’s snow-capped mountain looming over the plains of the savannah.
 However, in recent year the top of the mountain has seen a retreat of the most recent covering of glaciers.